Navn-eet/Navn-eet/README.md

 <h1 align="center">Hi 👋, I'm Navneet Verma</h1>
 <h3 align="center">A Student from Herald College Kathmandu.</h3>
+<p>Greetings and salutations, lovely people of the coding world!
+I am Navneet Verma, currently embarking on a journey towards a Bachelor's degree in Computer Science at the esteemed Herald College of Kathmandu, affiliated with the University of Wolverhampton in the UK.

+I'm the kind of person who lives and breathes Artificial Intelligence and machine learning, always striving to learn more about this endlessly fascinating field.
+When I'm not tinkering with AI models, you can find me flexing my coding muscles in Java, Python, HTML, CSS, and JavaScript.

+As much as I enjoy working on these topics, I know that great things can only be accomplished by working with others.
+That's why I'm always on the lookout for opportunities to collaborate with like-minded individuals who share my passion for programming and AI.

+So, if you're interested in chatting about AI, machine learning, or any of the programming languages I'm familiar with, please don't hesitate to reach out to me on Instagram (@nav.neet_22).
+Let's make some magic happen!</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=navn-eet&label=Profile%20views&color=0e75b6&style=flat" alt="navn-eet" /> </p>